Joe Toplyn

 But I like the fact that in my joke, the wordplay punch line really does have a double meaning.
 In this pandemic, people are not only rubbing Purell on parts of their body, but also on objects they touch frequently.
 So in the case of anthropomorphic squirrels, those objects could conceivably include the food they’ve gathered.

-Posted in Joke Writing Workshop | Tags: Central Park, Late Show, Letterman, monologue, Purell, squirrel, squirrel joke | Leave a comment |
+Posted in Joke Writing Workshop | Tags: Central Park, Late Show, Letterman, monologue, Purell, squirrel, squirrel joke |

 How to Write a Desk Piece